apigee/apigee-go-gen/docs/transform/commands/oas-overlay.md

   limitations under the License.
 -->

-This command applies an OpenAPI Overlay to an OpenAPI spec.
+This command applies an [OpenAPI Overlay 1.0](https://github.com/OAI/Overlay-Specification/blob/main/versions/1.0.0.md) to an OpenAPI spec.

 ## Usage